-- Wiesbaden: State capital and home to the US 1st Armored Division, it's on the opposite side of the Rhine to Mainz, another state capital.
+- Wiesbaden: State capital, former capital of Nassau, and home to the US 1st Armored Division, it's on the opposite side of the Rhine to Mainz, another state capital.
 Famous for its spas — it does have "baden" (baths) in its name after all.
 This is also the first city to get nuked in The Day After.

-- Frankfurt am Main: Largest city of the state and the center of German (and European) finance, being home to both a stock exchange and the European Central Bank.
+- Frankfurt am Main: Largest city of the state and the center of German (and continental European) finance,note being home to both a stock exchange and the European Central Bank.
 The city was also the last coronation site of Holy Roman emperors from the 16th century onwards, and was host to the national convention amidst the abortive republican revolution of 1848-1849.
 Frankfurt is also the only German city with a true skyline, and its airport is the country's largest.
 Frankfurt was an independent city-state until the war of 1866 when it was conquered and annexed by Prussia.
 It lost out on becoming (temporary) capital of Germany against Bonn in 1949, in part because Frankfurt was too important and the politicians deciding the issue wanted to avoid a "final" decision on a capital other than Berlin and partly because Konrad Adenauer had a house near Bonn, which ultimately won.

 - Darmstadt: Former capital of the Grand Duchy of Hesse and one of the centers of Art Nouveau (Jugendstil) in Germany.
 Seat of a technical university with a physics institute specializing in heavy elements (element 110 is called Darmstadtium).
 Butt of many toilet-humour puns ("Darm" is German for "intestines").